usrsem/idevorm/README.md

     await uow.client.create(client);
 })();
 ```
+You can return some value from `orm.run` method.

-Also you can get repository directly:
+Also you can get repository object directly:
 ```js
 const clientRepository = orm.getRepository('client');
 ```